nishakarki1411-glitch/Altique-Mart-retail-anlysis/README.md

 ---

-#### **Request 4: Diwali Campaign ISU Analysis**
+#### **Request 4: Diwali Campaign ISU Analysis**    [SQL](SQL_Queries/query4.sql) | [screenshots](screenshots/chart4.png)

 Produce a report that calculates the Incremental Sold Quantity (ISU%) for each category during the Diwali campaign.
 Additionally, provide rankings for the categories based on their ISU%.
-The report will include three key fields:
+The report will include three key fields.

 - `category`
 - `isu%`
 - `rank order`